o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/rm-security-player-identity.md

-### Configuring a Cognito Identity Provider \(Cognito User Pool\)<a name="cloud-canvas-rm-security-player-cognito-user-pool"></a>
+### Configuring a Cognito Identity Provider \(Cognito User Pool\) {#cloud-canvas-rm-security-player-cognito-user-pool}

-Cloud Canvas provides the [Custom::CognitoUserPool](/docs/userguide/gems/cloud-canvas/custom-resources.md#cloud-canvas-custom-resources-cognito-identity-pool) resource for adding the Amazon Cognito user pools and linking them to a Amazon Cognito identity pool\.
+Cloud Canvas provides the [Custom::CognitoUserPool](/docs/userguide/gems/cloud-canvas/custom-resources#cloud-canvas-custom-resources-cognito-identity-pool) resource for adding the Amazon Cognito user pools and linking them to a Amazon Cognito identity pool\.
 The [Player Account Cloud Gem](/docs/userguide/gems/cloud-canvas/player-account.md) uses this custom resource\.
 It also provides an EBus interface so that you can work with the user pool and the sample level that has an in\-game menu\.